Ancocodet/docs/aztube/installation.md

     - You may need to enable the install for insecure sources

 The app should now have been successfully installed on your device.

-!!!danger
-There is currently no update mechanism available, so updates must be performed manually.
-!!!
 ==- Huawai App Gallery
 We are currently working on an official release in the Huawai AppGallery, as soon as this was successful further information can be found here.